laurelherting/lmh-headspace/AWS/examTips.md

 * The most important part of an LB is that it's a DNS name that doesn't change
   * It's not to a static IP address

+### Stateless Applications
+* What is a stateless application?
+  * users/services interact w/ app they interact to form a session
+    * session - unique data that exists between requests while they use the app
+* Doesn't need info of previous interactions
+* Doesn't store session information
+* Provides same response to any end user
+* Can scale horizontally
+  * any available compute resources can service any request

+### Distribute Load to Multiple Nodes
+* use push or pull method
+  * push: use ELB to distribute workloads
+    * ELB routes incoming application requests across multiple EC2 instances
+  * pull: asynchronous, event-driven workloads
+    * tasks need to be performed/data that needs to be processed
+        * stored as messages

+### Stateless Components
+* Don't store anything that needs to exist for more than a single request in local
+* Use AWS Step Functions to centrally store execution history & make workloads stateless

+### Stateful Components
+* layers that won't turn into stateless components

+### Implement Session Affinity
+* For HTTP & HTTPS traffic, use sticky session feature of an Application Load Balancer to bind a user's session to a specific instance

+### Distributing Processing
+* Use when processing large amounts of data that can't be handled by a single compute resource in a timely manner